Franklin D. Roosevelt Jr.

 Franklin Delano Roosevelt Jr. (August 17, 1914 – August 17, 1988) was an American lawyer, politician, and businessman.
 He served as a United States congressman from New York from 1949 to 1955 and in 1963 was appointed United States Under Secretary of Commerce by President John F. Kennedy.
-He was appointed as the first chairman of the Equal Employment Opportunity Commission from 1965 to 1966 by President Lyndon B. Johnson.
+Roosevelt was appointed as the first chairman of the Equal Employment Opportunity Commission from 1965 to 1966 by President Lyndon B. Johnson.
 Roosevelt also ran for governor of New York twice.
-He was a son of President Franklin D. Roosevelt and First Lady Eleanor Roosevelt, and served as an officer in the United States Navy during World War II.
+Just after World War II, he served on Harry S. Truman's President's Committee on Civil Rights.
+Roosevelt was a son of President Franklin D. Roosevelt and First Lady Eleanor Roosevelt, and served as an officer in the United States Navy during World War II.

 Early life

 Franklin Delano Roosevelt Jr. was born on August 17, 1914, the fifth of six children born to Franklin D. Roosevelt (1882–1945) and Eleanor Roosevelt (1884–1962).
 At the time of his birth, his father was Assistant Secretary of the Navy.
-He was born at his parents' summer home at Campobello Island, New Brunswick, Canada, which is now an international historical park.
+Roosevelt was born at his parents' summer home at Campobello Island, New Brunswick, Canada, which is now an international historical park.

-His siblings were: Anna Eleanor Roosevelt (1906–1975), James Roosevelt II (1907–1991), Franklin Roosevelt (1909), a brother of the same name who died in infancy in November 1909, having lived only for seven months, Elliott Roosevelt (1910–1990), and John Aspinwall Roosevelt II (1916–1981).
+Roosevelt's siblings were: Anna Eleanor Roosevelt (1906–1975), James Roosevelt II (1907–1991), Franklin Roosevelt (1909; a brother of the same name who died in infancy in November 1909, having lived only for seven months), Elliott Roosevelt (1910–1990), and John Aspinwall Roosevelt II (1916–1981).

-As a young man in 1936, he contracted a streptococcal throat infection and developed life-threatening complications.
-His successful treatment with Prontosil, the first commercially available sulfonamide drug, avoided a risky surgical procedure which the White House medical staff had considered, and the headlines in The New York Times and other prominent newspapers heralded the start of the era of antibacterial chemotherapy in the United States.
+As a young man in 1936, Roosevelt contracted a streptococcal throat infection and developed life-threatening complications.
+His successful treatment with Prontosil, the first commercially available sulfonamide drug, avoided a risky surgical procedure which the White House medical staff had considered, and the headlines in The New York Times and other prominent newspapers heralded the start of the era of antibacterial therapy in the United States.

 Education

-He graduated from Groton School in 1933, Harvard University in 1937 (Bachelor of Arts), and the University of Virginia School of Law (Bachelor of Laws) in June 1940.
+Roosevelt graduated from Groton School in 1933, Harvard College in 1937 (Bachelor of Arts), and the University of Virginia School of Law (Bachelor of Laws) in June 1940.

-The family thought that FDR Jr. was the one most like his father in appearance and behavior.
-James said "Franklin is the one who came closest to being another FDR.
+The family thought Roosevelt was the most like his father in appearance and behavior.
+James said: "Franklin is the one who came closest to being another FDR.
 He had father's looks, his speaking voice, his smile, his charm, his charisma."